 Police search for missing dog after crash that killed owner in Central Thursday

-CENTRAL- Police are searching for a small dog that went missing in a fatal crash on Highway 64 between Hubbs and Liberty Road.
+CENTRAL- Authorities are searching for a small dog that was riding in a vehicle with its 71-year-old owner when the man died in a crash.

-The crash happened around 10:30 a.m.
-Thursday killing a 71-year-old man.
+The crash happened around 10:30 a.m. on Highway 64 between Hubbs and Liberty Road.
 Police say the man was ejected from his Toyota Tundra and found dead at the scene.

 Witnesses told police they saw a white dog on the man's lap minutes before the crash happened.
 A friend of the family tells WBRZ the man and his dog, named Merlot, were inseparable and often traveled together.